 If you would like to take a day trip to explore the beautiful Olympic Peninsula, we can assist with resources for a range of day trips as follows:

 - Cross-country Skiing

 Current information on Olympic Peninsula activities and sightseeing and exploration options in Olympic National Park are always available.

-However you decide to spend your day, you will start the day with an artfully presented gourmet breakfast by candlelight served on antique china and silver.
+However you decide to spend your day, you will start the day with a delicious breakfast served on antique china and silver.
 Your day will end with a welcome back to a cozy room and homemade cookies -- the perfect end to a perfect day on the Peninsula.